The World Of Khoras - Civilization - Organizations

 General Description

-The Lore Masters are quite often called the Brotherhood of Knowledge, for it is knowledge that is there quest and their commodity.
-Based in Ithell and one hundred and forty two members strong, this academic group has a single goal : to collect, preserve and make available to the world... all knowledge.
+The lore masters are quite often called the Brotherhood of Knowledge, for it is knowledge that is there quest and their commodity.
+Based in Ithell and one hundred and forty two members strong, this academic group has a single goal : to collect, categorize and preserve... all knowledge.
 All the knowledge that they have accumulated is referred to in abstract terms as "lore".

-Their endless search for knowledge takes many forms: the Lord Masters are always willing to purchase books and pay for accurate accounts from travelers.
-However, the Lore Masters often go to greater lengths to acquire their lore.
+Their endless search for knowledge takes many forms: the lore masters are always willing to purchase books and pay for accurate accounts from travelers.
+However, they often go to greater lengths to acquire their lore.
 They commonly employ powerful divination magic to answer questions to which the answers are not easily obtained.
 They attend seminars and debates in other cities to garner the latest views and theories on the great mysteries of the world.
-Often, the Lore Masters will send out representatives on long journeys in order to obtain specific information or verify questionable knowledge.
-On rare occasions, the Lore Masters will plan major quests and several of the Masters themselves will go.
+Often, the lore masters will send out representatives on expeditions in order to obtain specific information or verify questionable claims.
+This usually involves hiring independent mercenaries or adventuring parties, particularly if this involves going somewhere dangerous.
+On rare occasions, one or more lore masters themselves will go on one of these lore gathering expeditions.

 History